MitPandya/ProjectManagementBot/DESIGN.md

 ```
 => Prerequisite:
 - Different storyboards along with their respective todo lists already exists in Trello.
-- Three types of lists (todo, doing and done) are already created for each story board
+- Three types of lists (todo, doing and done) are already created for each story board.

 => Main Flow:
 - Manager asks the bot to add a new Card in the todo list of a specific StoryBoard
-- A User(project manager or a team member) asks the Bot to remove the Card, say 'Remove ssh key' from the ‘todo’ list of a particular StoryBoard when the task related to that card is finished
+- A User(project manager or a team member) asks the Bot to remove the Card, say 'Remove ssh key' from the ‘todo’ list of a particular StoryBoard when the task related to that card is finished.

 => Sub Flows:
 - [S1] There can exist multiple cards with the same name, say “Remove ssh key”  under different StoryBoards (Story 1, Story 2,..) on Trello.
 Thus, the bot prompts the user to specify the name of the StoryBoard too to which the card, that needs to be removed, belongs to.